Victor Mills

 He was hired by Procter & Gamble right out of college and moved to the Cincinnati, Ohio, headquarters of the company.
 His first major innovation was converting soap production from a batch process—basically cooking in large cauldrons—to a continuous stream operation, which cut production time for Ivory soap from seven days to just a few hours.
 During the 1930s he built a large home on Hilltop Lane in the Cincinnati suburb of Wyoming, Ohio, where he and Grace raised their only child, daughter Maile.
 He then applied ideas from soap chemistry to improve the production of cake mixes and peanut butter, among other products.
 During World War II he was involved with the production of synthetic rubber with Waldo Semon, the inventor of vinyl, who was his mentor at the University of Washington in the early 1920s.

 After the war, Mills headed up the Exploratory Development Department of P&G, responsible for finding new lines of product for the company.
 In that capacity, he conceived and led the development of Pampers during the 1950s.
 It was the world's first widely marketed disposable diaper, and currently P&G's largest brand by sales revenue.
 His last project was to oversee the development of Pringles.
 This potato snack is made using a slurry of potatoes, flour and flavorings which is pressed and dried into its distinctive shape: the process owes a lot to Mills' earlier work producing soap flakes.

 He retired to Tucson, Arizona, in 1961 and spent his time on his hobbies.
-He had an extensive garden of cactus and other plants of his adopted Sonoran Desert region.
+He had an extensive garden of cacti and other plants of his adopted Sonoran Desert region.
 He traveled the world, both on cruise ships with his wife, and on hiking expeditions.
-At one time he was the oldest man on record to have climbed Mount Rainier, and likewise Point Lenana on Mount Kenya.
+At one point, he was the oldest man on record to have climbed Mount Rainier, and likewise Point Lenana on Mount Kenya.
 He died at his home in 1997, at the age of 100.